abhabongse/paxter/docs/syntax.rst

     then the parsing yields a regular :class:`Text <paxter.core.Text>` node as a result

-  * If the command begins with the bar prefix pattern, then the parsing outputs the normal :class:`PaxterPhrase <paxter.core.PaxterPhrase>` node.
+  * If the command begins with the bar prefix pattern, then the parsing outputs the normal :class:`PaxterPhrase` node.

-  * Finally, if the first token found does not match any of the above scenarios, then a single symbol codepoint is consumed and such character becomes the inner phrase content of symbol-style :class:`PaxterPhrase <paxter.core.PaxterPhrase>`.
+  * Finally, if the first token found does not match any of the above scenarios, then a single symbol codepoint is consumed and such character becomes the inner phrase content of symbol-style :class:`PaxterPhrase`.

   |nbsp|